 3. Reconnect with your spouse spiritually

-But sometimes there is a breakdown of this spiritual connection when partners feel like strangers living in the same house.
-But the fact remains no matter what situations you go through this connection remains, all you have to do is resurrect it with care and effort.
+But sometimes, there is a breakdown of this spiritual connection when partners feel like strangers living in the same house.
+The fact remains, no matter what situations you go through, this connection remains.
+All you have to do is resurrect it with care and effort.

 4. Reconnect with your spouse sexually

 Physical intimacy is very important to bring back the connection.
-You could start working on the friendship, go on dates to reconnect with your spouse, travel together and go for the non-sensual touch first that includes hugging, caressing, holding hands, walking arm-in-arm, etc.
+You could start working on the friendship, go on dates to reconnect with your spouse, travel together and go for the non-sensual touch first.
+To build a strong connection in your marriage, you have to rely on building a strong foundation of friendship first.

 5. Reconnect with your spouse intellectually